saulogt/saulogt.github.io/_posts/2015-04-08-first-impressions-aws-elasticbeanstalk.md

 published: true
 ---

 This is my first experience configuring an web application environment on AWS from acquisition to deployment.
-Having sad that, I decided to write this post as a ship's log, in order to register my impressions, problems and doubts during the process.
+As I'll probably make many mistakes, I decided to write this post as a ship's log, in order to register my impressions, problems and doubts during the process.

 ## Just registered to AWS, what now?